Blady-Com/gnoga/docs/user_guide.md

 cp ../gnoga/js/* js/
 ```

-Next let's writ our "hello world" application in the src directory.
+Next let's starting writing our "hello world" application in the src directory.
 We will create two files, our hello.adb file containing our application and hello.gpr a project file that describes what the compiler should do.

-hello.adb:
+~/workspace/hello/src/hello.adb:

 ``` ada
 with Gnoga.Application.Singleton;